 Access to all stormwater facilities must be inspected annually and maintained as necessary.
 The applicant shall obtain all necessary easement or other property interests to allow access to the facilities for inspection or maintenance for both the responsible party and the City of Alexandria.

 Subd.
-20. Skimmers: The City requires skimmers or other devices, with the intent to remove floatables, in the construction of new pond outlets and the addition of skimmers to existing systems whenever feasible and practical.
+22. Skimmers: The City requires skimmers or other devices, with the intent to remove floatables, in the construction of new wet sedimentation basin outlets and the addition of skimmers to existing systems whenever feasible and practical.
 The designs shall provide for skimmers that extend a minimum of four inches below the water surface and minimize the velocities of water passing under the skimmer to less than 0.5 feet per second for rainfall events having a 99% frequency.
 Wood skimmers are not allowed.

 Subd.
-21. Habitat and Aesthetic Enhancement: The City encourages the design of stormwater management features that provide an opportunity to enhance the habitat and aesthetics of the area.
-This includes providing upland buffers around ponds, seeding the area with native vegetation, and designing the slopes equal to or flatter than 4:1.
+23. Habitat and Aesthetic Enhancement: The City encourages the design of stormwater treatment features that provide an opportunity to enhance the habitat and aesthetics of the area.
+This includes providing upland buffers around permanent stormwater treatment systems , seeding the area with native vegetation, and designing the slopes equal to or flatter than 4:1.

-Subd.22.
+Subd.24.
 Combination of Practices: A combination of successive practices may be used to achieve the applicable minimum control requirements specified.
-Justification

-Section 12.12 Buffer Protection for Wetlands.
+Section 12.11 Buffer Protection for Wetlands.
 For all development which changes land use or requires platting, a minimum 10- foot buffer of native vegetation is required around wetlands.
 Public trails and management of noxious weeds are allowed within the buffer.
 Planting of non-native species is not allowed within the buffer.